Additional cognitive distortions:

 This distortion believes that there are particular rules that need to be followed, so when they behave otherwise, they say something like, “I know that I should have done that, but I didn’t.”
 When other people do not behave in ways that the individual wants, they blame them by saying something like, “They should have done that” or “Anyone knows that’s what they should have done.”
 In many cases, there are particular behaviors that are deemed appropriate or inappropriate, but to assert that they “should” have been done or followed asserts some external controlling force, like fairness, which does not exist in reality.
 “Should” is often an indicator of mistaken reasoning, cognitive distortions.
 The words “must” and “ought to” also demonstrate this mistaken “should” cognitive distortion.
 The assertion of “should,” “must,” or “ought” to the behavior of other people often provides the individual with a source for and justification of frustration and anger.

-Cognitive Behavioral therapy takes as its objective the identification of the significant mistaken ideas and attitudes, cognitive distortions, in the client’s thinking which are producing the most serious problems in his or her mental health, thought processes, and behavior and determines effective ways to combat them and return the client to healthy thoughts and attitudes leading to improved mental health.
+Cognitive Behavioral treatment takes as its objective the identification of the significant mistaken ideas and attitudes, cognitive distortions, in the client’s thinking which are producing the most serious problems in his or her mental health, thought processes, and behavior and determines effective ways to combat them and return the client to healthy thoughts and attitudes leading to improved mental health.
 This improvement positively carries through to his or her personal life and interpersonal relationships.
 Thus, the visit to the psychologist is the first step in dealing with these cognitive distortions.